System Design Space

 Elixir 1.0 release

-Version 1.0 formalizes API stability and long-term compatibility promises within the v1 branch.
+Version 1.0 formalizes API stability and long-term compatibility within the main language branch.

 2018